 Knox Council undertakes placed-based planning initiatives in activity centres and other key places around the city.
-These include structure plans and other strategic plans developed through extensive consultation with the local to provide specific directions and guidance for future decisions.
+These include structure plans and other strategic plans developed with extensive community consultation that provide specific directions and guidance for future decisions.

 Knox Community and Council Plan 2017: Knox Housing Strategy 2015: Strategy 8.1: Build, strengthen and promote good governance practices across government and community organisations.
 Objective 6: Development responds to neighbourhoods in an integrated and balanced manner.